-The Company incurred net losses of \$3,429,607 and \$1,106,348 for the three months ended March 31, 2018 and 2017, respectively.
-At March 31, 2018, the Company's working capital and accumulated deficit were \$26,836,810 and \$22,690,793, respectively.
-The Company has not yet generated revenues or achieved profitability and it is expected that its research and development and general and administrative expenses will continue to increase and, as a result, the Company will eventually need to generate significant product revenues to achieve profitability.
+The Company has not yet generated revenues or achieved profitability and expects to continue to incur cash outflows from operations.
+It is expected that its research and development and general and administrative expenses will continue to increase and, as a result, the Company will eventually need to generate significant product revenues to achieve profitability.
 On January 29, 2018, the Company raised aggregate net proceeds of approximately \$24.5 million in connection with its initial public offering ("IPO").
 See Note 7 - Stockholders' Equity - Initial Public Offering for additional details.